 What is a Monopoly?

-A monopoly industry is an industry with only one seller, or in which one seller dominates the industry.
+A pure monopoly industry is an industry with only one seller, A near monopoly is an industry in which one seller dominates the industry.
 Typically a monopoly firm is a large company that sells a product for which there are no close substitutes.

 Reasons for Monopoly Forming